 H. ELEVATOR ENTRAPMENT

-1. In the event of an elevator entrapment, do the following.
+1. In the event of an elevator entrapment, do the following:

 a.
 Press the emergency call button, located in the elevator control pad.

 b.
-Remain Calm and wait for the instruction.
+Remain calm and wait for instructions.

 I. EMERGENCY MEDICAL SITUATION IN BUILDING

 a.
-Report situation to the Switchboard.
+Report the situation to the switchboard.

 b.
 If possible, have another individual remain with the person requiring medical aid.